 - 1) Do not cheat.
 Violators are subject to dismissal on a 1st offence. - 2) Regular punctual attendance is expected of all class members. - 3) There is to be absolutely no use of Cellular phones in the classroom, for either voice or text communication.
 Parents of young children and professionals who may reasonably expect some chance of an emergency contact should silence their phones, and discreetly excuse themselves if it becomes necessary to take a call.
-All others should turn their phones off entirely.
+All others should turn off or ignore their phones entirely.